Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

-It is purely evolved by the cloud, here serverless utilizes FaaS and BaaS instead of Iaas or Paas, here application is deployed when it is requested along with specified resources, this FaaS is achieved by the user request.
+It is purely evolved by the cloud, here serverless utilizes FaaS and BaaS instead of Iaas or Paas, here application is deployed when it is requested along with specified resources, this FaaS is achieved by the user's request.

 Here you don't have to manage the servers and the underlying resources used by them, you only pay for the compute time and request count.